Wise Money TransferSend Money

-What is International Bank Account Number (“IBAN”)
+What is an International Bank Account Number (IBAN)?

-Structure of International Bank Account Number (“IBAN”)
+Structure of International Bank Account Numbers (IBAN)

-- The first two 2 characters ("CC") specify the country code as of ISO 3166-1 alpha-2.
+- The first two 2 characters ("CC") specify the country code in ISO 3166-1 alpha-2 format.
 Only letters.

-Structure of Basic Bank Account Number (“BBAN”)
+Structure of a Basic Bank Account Number (BBAN)

 The length of a BBAN can be up 30 alphanumeric characters.

 However, each country will have a fixed length and comprise case-insensitive alphanumeric characters.
 BBANs normally include local bank routing information such as bank & branch identifier and domestic bank account number.